CiaraC03/DigitalRain/index.md

-Now that I had my characters, I focused on the function to create the rain.
+With my characters working, I focused on the function to create the rain.
 I created a structure called Raindrop which would display the character, speed and x and y positions for the rain.

 Using the distribution generator, I created the column distance, chance, charset and screen.